DFranck/hydro_bidder-page/.github/pull_request_template.md

 - [ ] Extended an existing Lockup
 - [ ] Split an existing Lockup
 - [ ] Merge existing Lockups
+- [ ] Created a new NFT Lockup size stATOM
+- [ ] Created a new NFT Lockup size dATOM

 **Bid Tests**